 Les Arènes information

-Slaves, criminals and wild animals (including giraffes) met their dramatic demise before a jubilant 20,000-strong crowd during Roman gladiatorial displays at Les Arènes, built around the late 1st or early 2nd century AD.
-During the early medieval Arab invasions the arch-laced circular structure, which is 136m long, 107m wide and 21m tall, was topped with four defensive towers to become a fortress.
-Indeed, by the 1820s, when the amphitheatre was returned to its original use, there were 212 houses and two churches that had to be razed on the site.
+Slaves, criminals and wild animals (including giraffes) met their dramatic demise before jubilant 20,000-strong crowds during Roman gladiatorial displays at Les Arènes, built around the early 2nd century AD.
+During the early medieval Arab invasions the arch-laced circular structure – 136m long, 107m wide and 21m tall – was topped with four defensive towers.
+By the 1820s, when the amphitheatre was returned to its original use, 212 houses and two churches had to be razed on the site.

-Buy tickets for bloody bullfights, bloodless courses Camarguaises , theatre and concerts at the Bureau de Location .
+Buy tickets for bloody bullfights, bloodless courses Camarguaises , theatre and concerts at the ticket office next to the entrance.